AnyOne Can Step UP!

 Have you seen a friend (or even a stranger) in a risky situation?
 Felt worried, but didn’t know what to say or do?

 Learn the ways you and your friends can watch out for one another.
 AnyOne Can Step UP! is a bystander intervention training.
 We can show you strategies and techniques for interrupting troubling dynamics as well as for directly and indirectly intervening when necessary.
-WAVES staff and certified students co-facilitate these interactive sessions.
+Student Support and Advocacy Center staff and certified students co-facilitate these interactive sessions.

 Noticing the Event as a risky situation is the first step to being an engaged bystander.